MiscGuild/bridge/README.md

 $ npm start
 ```

+Optionally, you may activate the use of rank emojis in discord messages by following these steps:

+1. Run the `/uploademojis` command in a discord server of your choice.
+(Note: It is recommended to run this command in an alternate server, as it uses a significant number of emoji slots).
+2. Set the value of `USE_RANK_EMOJIS` in the `.env` file to `true`.

 ## Contributing

 Pull requests are welcome.
-If you would like to chat with other developers please join our [Discord](https://discord.gg/dEsfnJkQcq) and go to `#programming-talk`.
+If you would like to chat with other developers please join our [Discord](https://discord.gg/bHFWukp) and go to `#programming-talk`.

 Please ensure commit messages follow the [Angular Convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines) and all code has been tested before contributing.